willnotwish/go-adc/README.md

 if you've forgotten it.
 You should see an index page saying it's working.

 ### Cross compiling
-UPDATE: I got this working.
 In the end I wrote an old-school Makefile to do the dirty work.
 I had to re-learn some old stuff.
 But it works OK.

 ### Using the rpi's serial port to access external peripherals
 I purchased an ELM327L directly from the manufacturer in Canada.
 I avoided the temptation to buy a much cheaper Chinese clone.
 It runs directly from a 3.3V supply, so it should connect directly to the pi.